Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Numerical setup

 where $r_{200}$ is the virial radius \citep{springel05}.
-We adopt two halo concentration parameters, $c=14$ and 16, that fall within the reasonable range from Aquarius and TNG simulations \citep{springel08,bose19}.
+We adopted two halo concentration parameters, $c=14$ and 16, that fall within the reasonable range from Aquarius and TNG simulations \citep{springel08,bose19}.
 The scale lengths $a$ are 22.88 and 20.68 kpc, respectively.
-Although we use the same parameters for the stellar disk, varying the halo concentration changes the central fraction of the DM halo, which affects the bar instability of disk galaxies \citep{kwak17,kwak19,jang23}.
-Hence, our models are imposed with two different levels of stability.
+Although we used the same parameters for the stellar disk, varying the halo concentration changes the central fraction of the DM halo, which affects the bar instability of disk galaxies \citep{kwak17,kwak19, zhou20,jang23}.
+Hence, our models were imposed with two different levels of stability.
 According to the Toomre $Q$ parameter \citep{toomre64},

-the corresponding minimum $Q$ values are 0.830 and 0.875 for the `c14' and `c16' models, respectively.
+the corresponding minimum $Q$ values are 0.830 and 0.875 for the "c14" and "c16" models, respectively.

+The initial conditions for our isolated disk-halo systems were generated with the GALIC code \citep{yurin14}.
+GALIC constructs N-body realizations in approximate collisionless equilibrium by an iterative method.
+Particle positions were sampled directly from the prescribed density profiles of the stellar disk and DM halo.
+The radial velocity dispersion profile $ \sigma_R(R) $ was obtained by solving the axisymmetric Jeans equations for a chosen anisotropy parameter $f_R = \sigma_R^2 / \sigma_z^2$ (we adopt $ f_R = 1 $ in this work), which in turn set the desired radial profile of the Toomre stability parameter $ Q $ of the stellar disk.
+Initial velocities were drawn from local Gaussian distributions consistent with these second moments and were subsequently refined iteratively until the time-averaged density response matched the target configuration to within the required tolerance.